ConnectEverything/client-tools/README.md

 To make new data formats for the channels information, add the conversion into the `cdn-site-build` script so that the CF site builder will automatically make the extra file when GitHub notifies it of the site push.
+This should not require removing the existing `.conf` file: it remains in use for the shell installer.
+We can make 30 different config files from the same source, if need be.
+The `cdn-site-build` script is currently as simple as it can be, to make it "very unlikely to break" as CloudFlare updates the execution environment of site builders; or if we move to a different CDN.
+But, unlike the installers which run on whatever system end-users are running, we can depend upon more tools, as we think makes sense.

 The `synadia-nats-channels.conf` file defines both which channels exist and which tools exist.
 An installer needs to special-case the channel `nightly`